September 7, 2017

-Israel has been a pioneer in the research and development of medical cannabis for decades and now, it could become a major player in the global legal cannabis industry.
+Israel has been a pioneer in the research and development of medical cannabis for decades.
+THC and the endocannabinoid system were first discovered there.

 Israel’s Relationship With Cannabis